Luppiter1/Coloc/README.md

 leadsnp:  RS number for lead SNP

 Please note that other columns apart from those listed will be permited, but only those listed will be used for colocalisation analysis.

+Files within gtex_folder_path should be named with an underscore seperating the tissue name and chromosome number like so: [tissue]\_[chromosome].txt

+tissue_list.txt:- List of tissues names to be analysed

+Names witin this file should be the tissue name prefixes of the filenames in gtex_folder_path.
+So for the filename "Artery_Coronary_11.txt" the tissue name contained in tissue_list.txt should be "Artery_Coronary"

 Questions about this script or suggestions: blakeleyp@gmail.com